← Back to Home

 6. Weekly Products

-Weekly Digest (Monday 9AM UTC): Email summarizing the week's key trends, compiled from the 7 daily collection narratives.
+Weekly Digest (Monday morning, delivered in your organization's local timezone): Email summarizing the week's key trends, compiled from the 7 daily collection narratives.

 Both weekly products build on the accumulated daily data — the quality of weekly output directly reflects the quality of daily collection.